Environmental Works Grants Program

 - properties that can display an ongoing commitment to good land management practices

-- Complete an online application form and submit by 30 November 2016
+- Complete an online application form by 30 November 2020

 - All applications will be assessed on the degree to which they meet the Eligibility Criteria and Assessment Priorities.

-- Successful applicants will be notified in late 2016/early 2017 and will be required to enter into a Project Agreement with the City of Whittlesea detailing works to be undertaken before receiving funds.
+- Successful applicants will be notified in late 2020/early 2021 and will be required to enter into a Project Agreement with the City of Whittlesea detailing works to be undertaken before receiving funds.

-- Project works must be completed by 30 September 2017.
+- All project works must be completed by 30 September 2021.

-- An inspection of the completed project will be undertaken with the applicant in 2017.
-Photographs will be taken by the Sustainable Land Management Officer which may be used in publications and advertising material.
+- An inspection of the completed project will be undertaken with the applicant in 2021.
+Photographs will be taken by Council's Sustainable Land Management Officer which may be used in publications and advertising material.

-- Projects must be completed by September 30 2017 and therefore must be of a scale that can be realistically completed by the applicant within that period.
+- Projects must be completed by September 30 2021 and therefore must be of a scale that can be realistically completed within that period.

 - Grant funding for fencing will be available on the following basis (the landowner will be expected to cover any remaining fencing costs):